B Stephen Carpenter II

 Biography

-B. Stephen Carpenter II is Dean of the College of Arts and Architecture and Professor of Art Education and African American Studies.
-He is also Co-Director of the Summer Institute on Contemporary Art (SICA) and Chief Executive Artist for Reservoir Studio.
-During the 2017–2018 academic year, he was Ida Ely Rubin Artist in Residence, MIT Center for Art, Science & Technology and Department of Urban Studies and Planning, and Artist and Learner in Residence, Easterly Parkway Elementary School.
+During the 2017–2018 academic year, he was Ida Ely Rubin Artist-in-Residence, MIT Center for Art, Science & Technology and Department of Urban Studies and Planning, and Artist and Learner-in-Residence, Easterly Parkway Elementary School.

-Steve's research in art education spans curriculum theory; professional development for pre-K-12 teachers through contemporary art; public pedagogy, participatory art practices, and socially engaged art practice; critical art education studies; and the global water crisis as curriculum and social action.
+Steve's research in art education spans curriculum theory; professional development for preK-12 teachers through contemporary art; public pedagogy, participatory art practices, and socially engaged art practice; critical art education studies; and the global water crisis as curriculum and social action.
 His mixed-media and performance artworks confront and disrupt social, historical, cultural, and political constructs.

-He is co-editor of Professional Development in Art Museums: Strategies of Engagement Through Contemporary Art (2018), The Palgrave Handbook of Race and the Arts in Education (2018), Curriculum for a Progressive, Provocative, Poetic, and Public Pedagogy (2006), and co-author of Interdisciplinary Approaches to Teaching Art in High School (2006).
+He is co-editor of Professional Development in Art Museums: Strategies of Engagement Through Contemporary Art (2018), The Palgrave Handbook of Race and the Arts in Education (2018), and Curriculum for a Progressive, Provocative, Poetic, and Public Pedagogy (2006), and co-author of Interdisciplinary Approaches to Teaching Art in High School (2006).